 - A dust collector is that involves the risk of ignition or explosion

 - A factory that produces aluminum or steel or is a foundry.

 - When a lifting device such as a hoist or crane has been recently installed or modified.

 - If a process either uses or produces a chemical or substance that can cause workplace injury in the event of overexposure.

 While these regulations can seem overly burdensome, most of them are common sense.
 The Ministry of Labour has a vested interest in protecting Canadians, but so too do companies have a vested interest in protecting their employees.
 Worksite accidents can be vastly reduced by making sure that a PSR has been conducted and issues that were identified in the reports have been eliminated.

-If your company is interested in determining your level of compliance with current PSR standards or having a full audit done to evaluate potential workplace hazards, feel free to contact SAFE Engineering, and we’ll ensure a safer and more productive workplace for you and your employees.
+If your company is interested in determining the benefits of a safety audit or your level of compliance with current PSR standards or having a full audit done to evaluate potential workplace hazards, feel free to contact SAFE Engineering, and we’ll ensure a safer and more productive workplace for you and your employees.